How to Fill Garage Concrete Slab Joints? Comprehensive Guide

 8”16’ – 24’

 The question that may be bothering you is what do you do with these joints?
-Should you fill the garage slab contraction & expansion joints before or after the epoxy application?
+Should you fill the garage slab control & expansion joints before or after the epoxy application?
 Or should you not fill them at all?

 This will prevent the epoxy topcoat from cracking.